openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-configuration.md

 ## Storage Class Parameters

 Storage Class resource in Kubernetes is used to supply parameters to volumes when they are created.
 It is a convenient way of grouping volumes with common characteristics.
 All parameters take a string value.
-Brief explanation of each supported Replicated Storage parameter follows.
+Brief explanation of each parameter is as follows.

 :::info